What is Pivot Mixing?

 What is the BPM of a Pivot Track?

 The BPM of a Pivot Track is the tempo of the pivot itself, not of the tracks you're mixing.
 When you mix pivots and tracks at different BPMs, you create polyrhythms.
 Each Pivot BPM unlocks a specific set of tempo transitions.
 For example, a Pivot Track at 56 BPM lets you transition between 140 and 168, or between 112 and 126, among others.
 The Portal Apps show you which Pivot BPMs connect which tempos.
-Here's the workflow with the Portal Finder: choose the BPM of your two decks and the app tells you the Pivot BPM options.
+The Portal Finder lets you choose the BPMs of your two tracks and gives you Pivot BPM options.

 How do I read the Portal Chart?